Jesus washes the disciples feet

 What a humble action our Savior performed!
 The custom at the time was that it was left to the lowliest servant to perform the disliked duty of washing the dirty, filthy feet of strangers or travellers before they entered a house.

-Jesus also makes it very plain that he did not expect from the disciples (or us, by extension) something he himself did not do.
+Jesus also makes it very plain that he did not expect from his special called-out ones (or us, by extension) something he himself did not do.
 This is the mark of a true spiritual leader.